-The site plan shall be examined by the building official, the fire chief, the Director of Public Health, the Director of Seattle Public Utilities, and the Director of Transportation.
-Upon approval of a floating home moorage site plan by the fire chief, the Director of Public Health, the Director of Seattle Public Utilities, and the Director of Transportation and upon being satisfied that the plan conforms to the requirements of this code and other applicable ordinances and is otherwise lawful, the building official shall approve such plan.
-One copy of the approved site plan shall be retained in the office of the building official, one copy in the office of the Director of Public Health, and one copy, which shall be maintained on the premises of the floating home moorage, shall be returned to the owner or operator.
+The site plan shall be reviewed by the building official, the Fire Chief, the Director of Public Health, the Director of Seattle Public Utilities and the Director of Transportation for conformance with the requirements of this code and other applicable ordinances.
+Upon approval by the building official, one copy of the approved site plan shall be retained in the office of the building official, one copy in the office of the Director of Public Health and one copy, which shall be maintained on the premises of the floating home moorage, shall be returned to the owner or operator.

-R329.19 Moorage register of ownership.
+R332.19 Moorage register of ownership.
 Every owner or operator of a floating home moorage shall maintain a current register of every floating home moored on the premises, such register to record the name and address of the legal owner of each floating home and the registration number assigned to it by the King County Assessor.
-A copy of said register shall be made available upon request to any City department head referred to in this chapter or to his/her representative.
+A copy of the register shall be made available upon request to any City department referred to in this chapter.